How to Apply

 Dates and Deadlines

-The C3 application deadline for Fall 2019 is June 1, 2019.
+The C3 application deadline for Fall 2020 is June 1, 2020.
 All application materials must be received by this date in order for the application to be considered complete and to ensure that it will be reviewed for a decision.
-Decisions will be released on July 15, 2019, through your C3 application account.
-Students who are admitted into the C3 program will have until August 1, 2019, to notify us if they will accept their C3 offer.
+Decisions will be released on a rolling basis starting in December with all final decisions being released by July 1, 2020.
+Decisions will be released through your C3 application account.
+Students who are admitted into the C3 program will have until May 1, 2020, to notify us if they will accept their C3 offer.
+Students admitted between May1 and July 1 will have until July 15, 2020, to notify us if they will accept their C3 offer.

 What We Look For